hijiriworld/intuitive-custom-post-order/readme.txt

 == Changelog ==

+= 2.0.8 =

+* Performance improvement for Admin.
+  Refresh method( re-constructing all menu order) run on only active object's List page.

 = 2.0.7 =

 * Bug fixed.
   for WordPress 3.8
 * Add Swedish Translations.(by Thomas)

 = 2.0.6 =